About This Chapter

 Effects of Humans on the Environment - Chapter Summary

-- Describe the effects of the Industrial Revolution and the Agricultural Revolution on the environment
+- Understand the impact of the Agricultural and Industrial Revolutions on the environment

 - Determine the human causes of eutrophication

-Experts in the field of environmental science created these lessons with you in mind.
-You can view the videos or access the text transcripts to study this topic.
+Our science experts created these lessons with you in mind.
+You can view the videos or access the text transcripts.
 We also offer self-assessment quizzes you can use to measure your understanding and make sure you are retaining the information before moving forward to other lessons or chapters.

 1. What Is IPAT? - Factors of the Human Impact on the Environment